bluekitchen/raccoon/README.md

 After configuration, start raccoon.py.
 It will list found devices and wait for a connection request.
 It will follow the first connection request.
 To follow only a specific device, you can set a BD_ADDR (MAC) filter with the --addr option.

+During scanning, unique advertisements will be listed and a counter displays the total number of received devices.
+After connect, the number of Connection Events and the number of non-empty data packets are shown.

+Example run:

+    $ pyclient/raccoon.py
+    [+] Config: output trace.pcap (pcap)
+    [-] Sniffer #0: port /dev/cu.usbmodem0006816168181, baud 1000000, rtscts 1, channel 37, version 9957-dirty
+    [+]  1.
+00:1a:7d:da:71:01         ADV_IND  -46 dBm, Name: 'LE Counter', UUID16: FF10
+    [+]  2.
+04:52:c7:f8:6e:57         ADV_IND  -97 dBm, UUID16: FEBE
+    [+]  3.
+5e:5e:fe:16:21:19    ADV_SCAN_IND -102 dBm, UUID16: FE9F
+    [+]  4.
+00:21:3c:ac:f7:38         ADV_IND  -56 dBm, UUID128: 200c9a66-0800-9e96-e211-818a400b0998
+    [+]  5.
+1f:3a:8b:7a:e6:b8 ADV_NONCONN_IND  -97 dBm,
+    [+] CONNECTION 4a:dc:5a:84:78:fb -> 00:1a:7d:da:71:01 -- aa af9aaa9a, interval 30.00 ms, timeout_us 720.00 ms, latency 0
+    [+] TERMINATE, disconnect
+    [+] Restart sniffer on channel #37
+    [+]

+    Thanks for using raccoon

 ## Status and Outlook

 ### General
-The current version allow to follow all Bluetooth 4.x connections including support for LE Data Length Extension.
+The current version allow to follow all Bluetooth 4.x connections including connection that use the LE Data Length Extension.

 ### Security
 Encrypted connections are not supported yet.
-It would be possible to decrypt data on the fly if the stored link key is provided.
-For LE Legacy Connections, the link key could be retrieved by brute force as there are only 1M possible Passkeys.
+Sniffing encrypted connections requires the Long Term Key/Link Key to be present on the sniffer hardware.
+For LE Legacy Connections, the link key can be retrieved by brute force as there are only 1M possible Passkeys.

 ### LE 2M/Coded PHY
-Logging connections with 2-MBit PHY or Coded PHY is technically possible, but not implemented yet.
+Logging connections with 2-MBit PHY or Coded PHY is not implemented yet.

 ### Throughput
 The UART of the nRF5x devices only support a maximal baudrate of 1 mbps.
 This is not enough when the connection intervals are fully used.
 The new [nRF52840 Dongle (PCA10059)](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-Dongle/GetStarted) supports the USD Device mode, which should be fast enough to even capture LE 2M PHY at max speed.